Decoding Pregnancy Jitters vs. Clinical Anxiety: Know the Difference

 - Questions about whether you'll be a good parent

-- Anxiety about financial changes, relationship shifts, or career interruptions
+- Worry about financial changes, relationship shifts, or career interruptions

-- They come and go in waves rather than being constantly present
+- They come and go in waves rather than staying constant

-- They respond to information and reassurance , getting an answer reduces the anxiety
+- They ease with information and reassurance.
+Getting an answer reduces the anxiety.

-- They don't prevent you from sleeping most of the time or functioning day to day
+- They don't stop you from sleeping most nights or functioning day to day

-- You can set them aside, at least temporarily
+- You can set them aside, at least for a while

 When Pregnancy Anxiety Has Crossed into Clinical Territory

-Key differences between normal worries and clinical treatment options:
+Key differences between normal worries and clinical anxiety:

 Duration.
 Normal worries are episodic.
-Clinical anxiety is persistent , the worry or fear is present most of the day, most days, for two weeks or more.
+Clinical anxiety is ongoing.
+The worry or fear is present most of the day, most days, for two weeks or more.

 Physical symptoms that won't quit.
-The physical symptoms of anxiety (racing heart, jitteriness, shakiness, shortness of breath, nausea) are present frequently and don't resolve even when the trigger is gone.
+The physical symptoms of anxiety (racing heart, jitteriness, shakiness, shortness of breath, nausea) are frequent and don't ease even when the trigger is gone.

-Functional impairment.
-Clinical anxiety affects your ability to work, sleep, maintain relationships, or care for yourself.
-It's not just uncomfortable , it's getting in the way.
+Getting in the way.
+Clinical anxiety affects your ability to work, sleep, maintain relationships, or take care of yourself.
+It goes beyond uncomfortable.
+It's actually blocking your life.

 Intrusive thoughts.
-Unwanted, distressing thoughts about harm to the baby or yourself, or catastrophic scenarios that replay involuntarily, are a clinical symptom that warrants professional attention.
+Unwanted, distressing thoughts about harm to the baby or yourself, or catastrophic scenarios that replay on their own, are a clinical symptom that needs professional attention.

 Key Comparison: Normal Jitters vs. Clinical Anxiety